Mentor-Friends/FreeschemaFrontendDocs/010-MemoryTree.md

 ![local_to_real_nodes](images/Frontend-Architecture.svg)

-Whenever you create a new widget in the system it might or might not have a data listener attached to it.
-If there is a data listener attached to it then the widget will listen for a concept/ connection event.
-When you create a new concept that concept is updated in the Local Memory tree and also in the upper data layer.
-When the Memory tree is updated it will publish an event which will cause the widget to know that it needs to re-render.
-This re-rendering process in turn updates the DOM.
+When a new widget is created in the system, it may or may not have a data listener attached.
+If it does, the widget will listen for events related to concepts or connections.
+When a new concept is created, it's updated in both the Local Memory Tree and the higher-level data layer.
+This update triggers the Memory Tree to emit an event, notifying the widget to re-render.
+As a result, the widget refreshes and the DOM is updated accordingly.

-So, Any update on the memory tree will update its corresponding widgets (which are listening to the change via the listener).
+In essence, any change in the memory tree will automatically update the associated widgets that are subscribed to those changes via listeners.

-This will work with any existing javascript framework like React, Angular albeit with certain modifications.
-Not all functions in freeschema currently ensure memory tree update but we are updating it as we go.
+This system is compatible with popular JavaScript frameworks like React and Angular, though some adjustments may be needed.
+Currently, not all freeschema functions trigger memory tree updates, but improvements are ongoing.